MaskRay/maskray.me/source/_posts/2022-11-21-relocatable-linking.md

 ## Application

+### Alternative to a static library

+The total numbers of sections and symbols are smaller, making the relocatable smaller than the total size of input files.
+This makes relocatable linking an alternative to a static library at the expense of less effective garbage collectin.

 ### glibc

 glibc provides many crt1 files: `Scrt1.o, rcrt1.o, crt1.o, grcrt1.o, gcrt1.o`.
 These files share a lot of common code but have customization.